aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 http://en.wikipedia.org/wiki/Principles_of_Compiler_Design#mediaviewer/File:Green_Dragon_Book_%28front%29.jpg
 Of course, there's copyright, besides it being kind of a distraction.]

-To untangle this knot of circularity, let's lay out a small compiler able to compile itself.
+To resolve the riddle, let's make a self-reliant genie---I mean, a small compiler able to compile itself.
 We'll write it in and for a subset of Python 3, adequate to clear, direct coding without demanding too much to implement.
 The result---call it Tailbiter---will be a toy, but less of a toy than usual in an introduction: besides the self-compiling, it'll include some details of debugging support.
 To make room for these emphases, let's drop the whole topic of optimization---in plainer terms, of making the output code less stupid.

 When we're done we'll find it all to be done with no trick, no powerful new principle: you'll need to be comfortable with recursion